emqx/cloud-docs/en_US/deployments/port_guide_serverless.md

 If you are unable to connect to Serverless deployment, follow these steps for troubleshooting:

 1. **Check Connection Address**.
 Ensure that you are using the **correct domain** provided by EMQX Serverless for the connection.
 Note that redirecting EMQX Platform's domain to your own domain via CNAME is not supported.
-If your use case requires non-encrypted TCP port connections, consider using EMQX Dedicated - Professional plan.
+If your use case requires non-encrypted TCP port connections, consider using Dedicated/Premium plan.
 2. **Confirm Connection Ports**.
 EMQX Serverless only supports connections via MQTT over TLS (port 8883) and WebSocket over TLS (port 8084).
 Connections to ports 1883 and 8083 are not supported.
-If your use case requires non-encrypted TCP port connections, consider using our EMQX Dedicated - Professional plan.
+If your use case requires non-encrypted TCP port connections, consider using our Dedicated/Premium plan.
 3. **Test Network Connectivity**.
 Use the `telnet` command to test network connectivity between your server and EMQX Serverless, e.g., `telnet broker.emqx.io 8883`.
 (Replace with your actual deployment address.)
 4. **Verify Authentication Information**.
 EMQX Platform does **not support anonymous authentication**.
 Ensure that you have set the MQTT client's username and password in the EMQX Platform console and configured them correctly during client connection.
 5. **Check SNI (Server Name Indication) Configuration**.
 Correct SNI information must be provided during client connection.
 Incorrect or missing SNI information will result in connection rejection by EMQX Platform with error code -5.